-The major in Mass Communications or Journalism is designed to prepare students for entry-level positions in reporting, digital media, public relations, video production, photography, web design, publicity, media production and advertising.
+The major in Journalism or Mass Communications is designed to prepare students for entry-level positions in reporting, digital media, public relations, video production, photography, web design, publicity, media production and advertising.
 The major is also an excellent preparation for graduate study in communications or journalism.